Jump to the content

 Youth active across borders

-The exciting history of the project: In 2018, Terre des Hommes and his partner “Environment Africa” initiated a youth exchange between Livingstone and the German logistics company Dachser Group SE & Co.
+The exciting history of the project: In 2018, Terre des Hommes together with its partner "Environment Africa," initiated a youth exchange between Livingstone and the German logistics company Dachser Group SE & Co.
 KG.
-First of all, trainees traveled from the company to Livingstone to find out about the waste problem on site.
-The following year followed a return visit by the 15 activists from Livingstone.
-Jacqueline remembers: "In Germany we were able to take a look at forms of waste disposal in several cities.
-This gave us the idea of building a recycling system in our city."
-The project will be funded from the beginning by Terre des Hommes and the Dachser Group.
+Initially, trainees from the company traveled to Livingstone to learn about the waste problem firsthand.
+The following year, the 15 activists from Livingstone returned the visit.
+Jacqueline recalls: "In Germany, we were able to observe waste disposal methods in several cities.
+This gave us the idea of setting up a recycling system in our city."
+The project has been supported by Terre des Hommes and the Dachser Group from the outset.

 The success of the clever youth initiative is impressive: more and more families are separating the garbage and selling it to “Trah4cash” so the mountains of garbage in the streets are smaller and everyone in the city benefits.
 For the 15 young people, the idea “garbage for money” has even become a safe source of employment.
 A prime example of innovative young entrepreneurs that could do school.
 Also elsewhere in the world.